 Destroying Private Health Information

-Today, health care providers must be relentless in the steps the take to protect their clients’ privacy.
+Today, health care providers must be relentless in the steps they take to protect their clients’ privacy.
 Medical identity theft is one of the worst forms of identity theft that can happen to an individual, mainly for its ability to cause life-threatening harm to the victim.
-With medical identity theft increasingly on the rise, health care providers must therefore maintain strict guidelines regarding the handling and disposing of a client’s information, otherwise known as private health information (PHI).
+With medical identity theft increasingly on the rise, health care providers must maintain strict guidelines regarding the handling and disposing of a client’s information, otherwise known as private health information (PHI).

 Maryland and federal laws like FACTA and HIPAA require health care providers to follow strict guidelines in the handling and disposing of PHI.
 Health care providers are not permitted under federal law to abandon PHI in dumpsters, which are accessible to the public.
 Health care providers must ensure that PHIs are reasonably destroyed and rendered illegible so that no other person can gather information from them.

 - Web URLs

 - Full face photos and comparable images